 An assessment of project-related impacts on localized ambient air quality requires that future ambient air quality levels be projected.
 As described in the Thomas Brothers Composting and Truck Wash Project Trip Generation and Vehicle Miles Traveled Memorandum (LSA 2023), the proposed project would generate 16 AM peak-hour trips and 16 PM peak-hour trips.
-Because the proposed project would not generate 100 or more peak-hour trips, the proposed project would not meet the criteria for an evaluation of study area intersection or roadway segment LOS.
+Because the proposed project would not generate 100 or more peak-hour trips, the proposed project would not generate 100 or more peak-hour trips, the proposed project would not generate 100 or study area intersection or roadway segment LOS.
 Therefore, it is concluded that the addition of the proposed project traffic would not create any significant adverse impacts to nearby intersections.